 7. Acts as a Natural Insect Repellent to Repel Bugs

-The oil has the ability to repel bugs because it has terpenes that are a natural insect repellent.
+The oil has the ability to repel bugs because it has terpenes, a natural insect repellent.
 It can protect your skin with its aromatic effect, fighting away bugs and insects.

-Terpenes Definition: An organic compound commonly found in plants that primarily provides an aromatherapy effect, boosting people’s emotional well-being.
+Terpenes Definition: It is an organic compound commonly found in plants that primarily provides an aromatherapy effect, boosting people’s emotional well-being.

 People who love outdoor activities can use the oil on their skin for protection from insect bites.

 Emu oil is commercially available as a dietary supplement and for medicinal and cosmetic purposes.
 There are a variety of products out there, and it is always a good practice to choose the best and highest quality.
 The American Emu Association has resources for pure emu oil products.